Panama lawyer at center of data leak denounces attack on privacy

 Ramon Fonseca, the director of Panama-based law firm Mossack Fonseca, specialized in setting up offshore companies, said in a telephone interview with Reuters that his firm had suffered a successful but "limited" hack.

-Fonseca, the firm's co-founder and until March a senior government official in Panama, said his firm has formed more than 240,000 companies, adding that the "vast majority" had been used for "legitimate purposes".
+Fonseca, the firm's co-founder and until March a senior government official in Panama, said his firm has formed more than 240,000 companies, adding that the "vast majority" have been used for "legitimate purposes."

-Britain's Guardian newspaper said the documents showed a network of secret offshore deals and loans worth $2 billion led to close friends of Russian President Vladimir Putin.
-The Kremlin dismissed the report as aiming to discredit Putin ahead of parliamentary elections.
+Britain´s Guardian newspaper said the documents showed a network of secret offshore deals and loans worth $2 billion led to close friends of Russian President Vladimir Putin.
+Reuters couldn't independently confirm those details.

-Fonseca emphasized that the firm was not responsible for the activities of the companies it incorporates.
+Fonseca emphasized that the firm is not responsible for the activities of the companies it incorporates.

 "We're dedicated to making legal structures which we sell to intermediaries such as banks, lawyers, accountants and trusts, and they have their end-customers that we don't know," said Fonseca.

-He said that all of the firm's clients had been notified of "this problem", arguing that the firm has been caught up in an international anti-privacy campaign.
+He said that all of the firm's clients have been notified of "this problem," arguing that the firm has been caught up in an international anti-privacy campaign.

 "We believe there's an international campaign against privacy.
 Privacy is a sacred human right (but) there are people in the world who do not understand that and we definitely believe in privacy and will continue working so that legal privacy can work," he said.